 Horizontal awnings must have a vertical clearance of at least 2.4 metres from the ground to its underside and must not extend over the roadway or adjacent carpark.

 Figure 8: Awning

-Café blinds must be clear and retractable and secured at the base.
-They can only be placed adjacent to the road.
-Café blinds attached to a veranda or awning require building approval.
-Retractable café style blinds must be retracted at the end of each trading night.
+Drop down blinds must be clear and can only be placed adjacent to the road.
+Drop down blinds attached to a veranda or awning require building approval.